xpack-dev-tools/windows-build-tools-xpack/README-MAINTAINER.md

 ## Update the READMEs listings and examples

-- check and possibly update the `ls -l` output
+- check and possibly update the output of `tree -L 2` in README
-- check and possibly update the output of the `--version` runs
+- check and possibly update the output of the `--version` runs in README-MAINTAINER
-- check and possibly update the output of `tree -L 2`
 - commit changes

-## Check the list of links
+## Check the list of links in package.json

 - open the `package.json` file
 - check if the links in the `bin` property cover the actual binaries